Nandaka/PixivUtil2/readme.txt

 = FAQs:                                                                        =
 ================================================================================
 A.Usage:
   Q1.
-How to paste japanese tags to the console window?
+How to paste Japanese tags to the console window?
       - Click the top-left icon -> select Edit -> Paste (Cannot use Ctrl-V), if it show up as question mark -> Change the Language for non-Unicode program to Japanese (google it).